 The creation of University District was born out of a gift given to the University of Calgary.
-University District will by The Trust on land endowed to the University of Calgary for the purposes of enriching the city and the University community.
+University District will, by The Trust, on land endowed to the University of Calgary serve the purpose of enriching the city and the University community.

 So what does it mean for an independent community to be ‘University linked’?
 Here are few ways we feel that link:

 That philosophy extends even into the streets where we’ll live; University District plans to recognize 13 Chancellors of the University of Calgary with street name titles.
 You could drive down Thirsk Boulevard or take a right on Lebel Drive and in a small way be paying tribute to the incredible accomplishments of a Canadian Astronaut or Supreme Court Judge.
 We thought it a fitting honour for these extraordinary leaders and the legacy they’ve left at the University, especially considering that in 2016 the University will celebrate its 50th anniversary.